Stephane-Pires/domain-driven-development/slides.md

 layout: statement
 ---

-# Ubiquitous langages is the lexique of the domain
+# Ubiquitous languages is the lexique of the domain

 ### Uh, but what's the domain dude ?